Pre-Toddler and Toddler Care

 Pre-Toddler and Toddler Developmental Milestones

-PRE-TODDER: Pre-Toddlers are beginning to learn vocabulary and to make connections with others.
-We focus on the music, songs, finger plays, books, dance and games.
+PRE-TODDLER: Pre-Toddlers are beginning to learn vocabulary and to make connections with others.
+We focus on the music, songs, finger plays, books, dance, and games.
 New experiences are offered daily in a variety of actives.
 They begin to learn parts of their body, names of people, colors, and objects.

 TODDLER: Toddlers are like sponges because they are learning new vocabulary and making connections with others daily.
-Music, songs, books, games, finger plays, and education toys are all incorporated into our curriculum.
+Music, songs, books, games, finger plays, and educational toys are all incorporated into our curriculum.
 Toddlers are taught colors, shapes, objects, and names of people.
-Art projects are fun and part of our daily scheudule.
+Art projects are fun and part of our daily schedule.

-PRE-TODDER: We want our pre-toddlers to feel safe and happy in their environment.
-Emotions will continue to develop with strong feelings towards their peers, family and teachers.
+PRE-TODDLER: We want our pre-toddlers to feel safe and happy in their environment.
+Emotions will continue to develop with strong feelings towards their peers, family, and teachers.
 Beginning stages for sharing are demonstrated through play.
-Morrows, pictures, books, and educational toys are all used in a cozy, comfortable setting. .
+Morrows, pictures, books, and educational toys are all used in a cozy, comfortable setting.

-PRE-TODDER: Pre-Toddlers begin choosing words to express their needs.
+PRE-TODDLER: Pre-Toddlers begin choosing words to express their needs.
 Sign language is used to help your children communicate, especially for the pre-toddlers who haven’t yet discovered words.
 Please and thank you are encouraged and repeated often by the teachers.
-We take advantage of all teachable moments such as pointing to pictures and objects to keep learning happening.
+We take advantage of all teachable moments such as pointing to pictures and objects to keep learning on-going.
 Talk, Talk, Talk is our motto.